 - Check thrift shops for acceptable, structurally sound baskets that can be given new life with a shot of spray paint.

 We mentioned using cardboard boxes wrapped with pretty paper for a basket to keep costs down, as well as re-using gift baskets and thrift store baskets that can be given new life with a shot of spray paint.
-All still great ideas, but it started us thinking about more utilitarian objects we could use for baskets.
+All still great gift basket ideas, but it started us thinking about more utilitarian objects we could use for baskets.
 You know, baskets that have further purpose:

-- new, 1-quart metal paint bucket, $2.97 at Home Depot
+- Metal paint bucket, $2.97 at Home Depot

-- new 6 or 8" terra cotta clay pots, $1.32 also at Home Depot
+- 6 or 8" terra cotta clay pots, $1.32 also at Home Depot

-- a small 2-quart bucket, like this set of 4 on Amazon for $18.72
+- Small 2-quart bucket, like this set of 4 on Amazon for $18.72

-Which Filler to Use in a Gift Basket
+Which Filler to Use in a Gift Basket?

 As for filler, we still really like the idea of used paper straight out of the shredder.
-(To make it more interesting, run a couple of colorful sheets from an old magazine through the shredder to mix in with the mundane stuff.)
+To make it more interesting, run a couple of colorful sheets from an old magazine through the shredder to mix in with the mundane stuff!

 Here's What to Put in Your Gift Basket

 Check the vast majority of pre-packaged gift baskets out there and you'll see they have something in common: a lot of the stuff in them was made in some other far-flung land.
 (My apologies to all those in far-flung landers).
 For our budget-friendly gift basket ideas, we will be including things made with our own hands.
 Not only will this save us heaps of dough, it will also increase the points on the thoughtful scale as registered by the receiver.